wso2/docker-apim/dockerfile/README.md

 ## Build and run

- Steps to build the WSO2 API Manager 2.1.0 Docker image and run in your local machine.
+ Follow below steps to build the WSO2 API Manager 2.1.0 Docker image and run in your local machine.

  The local copy of the `Dockerfile` directory will be referred as, `DOCKERFILE_HOME`.

- * Add the JDK and WSO2 API Manager distributions to `files` directory
+ * Add the JDK and WSO2 API Manager distributions to `files` directory:
      - Download JDK 1.8 (http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) and copy it to `<DOCKERFILE_HOME>/files`.
      - Download the WSO2 API Manager 2.1.0 distribution (http://wso2.com/api-management/try-it/) and copy it to `<DOCKERFILE_HOME>/files`.
      Please refer [WSO2 Update Manager documentation](https://docs.wso2.com/display/ADMIN44x/Updating+WSO2+Products) to obtained the WSO2 API Manager 2.1.0
    with latest bug fixes and updates.

- * Build the Docker image
+ * Build the Docker image:
      - Navigate to `<DOCKERFILE_HOME>` directory.
      - Execute the `docker build` command as shown below;
          + `docker build -t wso2am:2.1.0 .`

- * Docker run
+ * Docker run:
      - Run the WSO2 API Manager 2.1.0 Docker container as follows:
          + `docker run -it -p 9443:9443 wso2am:2.1.0`